melisa48/Krikey-Code-Challenge/README.md

 4. Run `npm install` to install the project dependencies.
 5. After the installation is complete, run `npm start` to start the development server.
 6. Open your web browser and go to `http://localhost:3000` to view the website.
+## Deployment Page
+The deployed web page can be accessed [here](https://krikey-code-challenge.vercel.app/).